Volunteer in the Seychelles

 If you’re majoring in business management, you’ll find a stellar opportunity to develop your management skills in the Seychelles, volunteering to mentor local small-business owners.
 You might also choose to support the community by helping individuals to develop marketable skills and increase their job prospects.

-As a US citizen, your passport (it must be valid for longer than your proposed stay) is all that’s required for entry into the Seychelles.
+As a US citizen, your passport (valid for longer than your proposed stay) is all required for entry into the Seychelles.
 A visitor’s permit is issued on arrival in the country to everyone on vacation, traveling on business, or volunteering.

 To be eligible for the permit, you’ll need to show your return or onward ticket, proof of accommodation (usually organized by the volunteering program you’re traveling with), and proof that you’ll be self-supporting financially for the duration of your stay, with at least US$150 per day at your disposal.